How to Monitor Brand Mentions in AI Search: Why It Matters and How to Get Started

 Dedicated AI Search Monitoring Tools

-For ongoing, systematic monitoring, specialized tools automate what would take hours manually.
+For ongoing, systematic AI visibility monitoring, specialized AI visibility tracking tools automate what would take hours manually.
+These platforms provide continuous AI visibility analytics, automated reporting, and competitive benchmarking.
 Key categories include:

 AI visibility trackers like Otterly.ai, Profound, and Peec AI run your queries across multiple AI platforms automatically and track mention rates over time.
 They provide dashboards showing trends, competitor comparisons, and alerts for changes.